-You can also freeze your leftovers, but cool them first to minimise temperature fluctuation in your freezer.
-They can be safely stored in the freezer almost indefinitely, but the quality will still deteriorate gradually with time, so it's best to eat them within three months.
+You can freeze your leftovers.
+You need to cool them first to reduce temperature fluctuation in your freezer.
+You can store them indefinitely, but the quality will deteriorate gradually with time.
+It is best to eat them within three months.

-- Keep yourself and your kitchen clean by washing and drying your hands thoroughly before preparing food, after touching raw food (especially meat) and after going to the toilet,
+- keep yourself and your kitchen clean.
+Wash and dry your hands thoroughly before preparing food, after touching raw food (especially meat) and after going to the toilet

-- Make sure you keep worktops, chopping boards and utensils clean.
-If they've been touched by raw meat, poultry or eggs, you'll need to wash them thoroughly,
+- keep worktops, chopping boards and utensils clean.
+If you have put raw meat, poultry or eggs on them, wash them thoroughly

-- Don't forget to change dish cloths and tea towels regularly.
+- change dish cloths and tea towels regularly.
 They may look clean, but they're the perfect place for germs to breed

-- Ensure meat and poultry is thoroughly defrosted,
+- make sure meat and poultry is thoroughly defrosted

-- When reheating, take extra care your food is cooked all the way through,
+- take extra care to reheat food so it is cooked all the way through

 To avoid cross-contamination: